 - The recruiting strategy that clearly defines what your company is about and showcases compelling reasons for potential hires to join your organization and thus creating an inbound recruiting pipeline.

 Having a clearly defined and communicated company culture is the single most important element in attracting candidates that are a good fit for the organisation.
-If you don’t have a defined company culture, or don’t know what it is, it is time to put it down in writing now, so you can effectively leverage it to attract candidates.
+If you don’t have a defined company culture, or don’t know what it is, it is time to put it down in writing now.
+This is so you can effectively leverage it to attract candidates.
 Lots of companies have great, well defined company cultures.
 Netflix has a culture fit checklist, is it time you had one too?

 What Do Candidates Want?